forestgrape/coronavirus/economics.md

 ### Proposals for Implementation
 * lower interest rates by the national bank on money handed out as micro & small credits (the rates likely need to be a couple percentages lower) => more attractive for banks to hand out small credits
-* payback scheme based on taxes => those with a large fortune are able to pay more
+* payback scheme based on or similar to tax system => those with a large fortune are able to payback more
 * possibly payback with taxes => easier to manage and structures already in place
 * the credits/funds should have an expiration date (e.g. 15 years) and so allowing a restart.